 1 NPS/FWS/BIA – Cost estimate should be based on estimated final cost of the incident.

 2 BIA – For fires costing less than $5 million WFDSS approval authority is delegated to the Agency Superintendent for lands within the Fairbanks Agency (Doyon Region).
 Outside of the Fairbanks Agency, decisions for fires costing less than $5 million will be approved by the Associate Regional Director.
+Approval authority for fires costing more than $10 million has been delegated to the Regional Director.

 3 BLM–Alaska approvals have been re-delegated to the Field Manager per agency policy.
 District Managers will provide written notification to the State Director when an incident meets or exceeds federal combined expenditures of $5 million and more than 50% of the burned acres are managed by DOI and ANCSA.
 District Managers will provide written notification to the National Director when an incident meets or exceeds federal combined expenditures of $10 million and more than 50% of the burned acres are managed by DOI and ANCSA.
-Written Notifications should be emailed with a cc to the BLM Fire and Aviation Directorate Assistant Director.
+Notifications should be emailed with a cc to the BLM Fire and Aviation Directorate Assistant Director.

 4 NPS – Park Superintendents will provide written notification to the Regional and/or Agency Director when an incident meets or exceeds federal combined expenditures of $5 million and/or $10 million in suppression costs, AND more than 50% of the burned acres are managed by the NPS.
 Written notifications should be emailed with a cc to the Chief, Branch of Wildland Fire.